smohammadhejazi/recommendation-as-a-service/README.md

 173      174    1786
 ```
 ## API Server
-**/api_server** folder contains an API server desinged to use Kabirrec as a live service.
+**/api_server** folder contains an API server designed to use Kabirrec as a live service.
 It can load database, fit the algorithm and use them live by sending HTTP request to it's different routes.

-Each route takes a post request with a JSON object as it's options and reponds a JSON object.
-There are lots of options that can be used to further optimize the algorithm to your own needs but if none is given, the default setting will be applyed.
+Each route takes a post request with a JSON object as it's options and responds a JSON object.
+There are lots of options that can be used to further optimize the algorithm to your own needs but if none is given, the default setting will be applied.

 These routes and their JSON options are as follows:
 Notes: